-- 2. The modelling demonstrates that the building design and services strategy can deliver thermal comfort levels in occupied spaces in accordance with the criteria set out in CIBSE Guide A Environmental Design; in particular that internal winter and summer temperature ranges will be in line with the recommended comfort criteria in table 1.5 of the Guide. - 3.
+- 1. Thermal modelling has been carried out using software selected and applied in accordance with CIBSE AM11 Building Energy and Environmental Modelling41. - 2.
+The modelling demonstrates that the building design and services strategy can deliver thermal comfort levels in occupied spaces in accordance with the criteria set out in CIBSE Guide A Environmental Design42; in particular that internal winter and summer temperature ranges will be in line with the recommended comfort criteria in table 1.5 of the Guide. - 3.
 The software used to carry out the simulation at the detailed design stage must provide full dynamic thermal analysis.
 For smaller and more basic building designs an alternative less complex means of analysis may be appropriate (such methodologies must still be selected and applied in accordance with CIBSE AM11).

 Compliance Notes New Build There are no additional or different criteria to those outlined above specific to new-build projects.
 Refurbishment There are no additional or different criteria to those outlined above specific to refurbishment projects.
 Extensions to existing buildings Where the existing building falls within the scope of the assessment, then the criteria extend to all occupied spaces of the new and existing building.
 If only the new extension is being assessed then the criteria apply to the occupied areas of the new building.
 Fit Out Only There are no additional or different criteria to those outlined above specific to the assessment of fit out-only projects.
+Buildings with office space <100m 2 Where the building being assessed contains office space that totals <100m 2 then this BREEAM issue is not assessed as a standalone issue.
+The criteria for this issue forms a part of BREEAM issue Hea 14 'Office Space'.
+The aim of Hea 14 is to recognise relevant Health & Wellbeing issues in buildings with a small amount of office space, ensuring the issues are weighted relative to the overall proportion of the building and users who utilise this type of space.
+Buildings with no associated function areas If the building does not contain any associated function areas this issue is not assessed.
+The BREEAM assessor's spreadsheet tool will filter it from the list of applicable issues.